 • Agave or honey – these will work as a substitute for sugar with a slightly different taste

-• Herbs – add mint, lavender, or even rosemary to the final mixture
+• Herbs – add fresh mint leaves, lavender, or even rosemary to the final mixture

 • Soda water – get a bubbly twist on lemonade using sparkling water